C-Sinclair/Bourgeois/README.md

 ![Logo](assets/title.png)

-A Compiler for a new language - BOUR.
+A Compiler for a new language - BOURGEOIS.

-And its accompanying styling language - BOURGEOIS.
+It will be a language aimed primarily at front-end development, with a smoother inplementation of styling, which will eventually be compiled into inline CSS.

 Soon to be followed by the bourgeoissie.